moigonzalez/camemoji/README.md

 # camemoji 😄🙂😐🙁🙁😡

-Experimental project that uses [Google Cloud Vidion API](https://cloud.google.com/) in nodejs to recognize faces' emotions and map these results to emojis.
+Experimental project that uses [Google Cloud Vision API](https://cloud.google.com/) in nodejs to recognize faces' emotions and map these results to emojis.

 ## Demo